 About Sanity Group

 Sanity Group aims to improve people’s quality of life through the use of cannabinoids and the utilization of the endocannabinoid system.
 The focus is on cannabinoid-based pharmaceuticals and consumer goods.
 To harness the full potential of cannabis, Sanity Group invests in research of the cannabis plant and its active ingredients as well as in specific areas of application.
-Sanity Group, founded in Berlin in 2018 by Finn Age Hänsel, includes Vayamed and avaay Medical (medical cannabis), Endosane Pharmaceuticals (finished pharmaceuticals), vaay (lifestyle) and Grashaus Projects (recreational cannabis Swiss pilot project).
+Sanity Group, founded in Berlin in 2018 by Finn Age Hänsel, includes Vayamed, avaay Medical and ZOIKS (medical cannabis), Endosane Pharmaceuticals (finished pharmaceuticals), vaay (lifestyle) and Grashaus Projects (recreational cannabis Swiss pilot project).
 Near Frankfurt am Main, Sanity Group also operates a logistics and production facility for cannabis pharmaceuticals.
 More information at sanitygroup.com/press.

 Jennifer Plankenbühler

-Lead Medical PR | Press Officer
+Pressesprecherin | Lead Medical PR

 E-Mail: jennifer.plankenbuhler@sanitygroup.com | presse@sanitygroup.com